ajdeleon661/19-Testing-Challenge/README.md

 Restart option at the end of the quiz

+---

 ## Code involved
-React.js for Frontend
+- React.js

-Cypress for Testing
+- Cypress

-Inline CSS for styling
+- Inline CSS